Turmeric for Pain: Research on Inflammation, Comfort & Mobility

 - Studies require consistent curcumin levels

-Many studies also pair curcumin with BioPerine® (black pepper extract) to enhance absorption.
+Many studies combine curcumin with black pepper extract (BioPerine®) to enhance absorption.

 → How BioPerine Improves Curcumin Absorption